GiladShoham/seven-boom/README.md

 ## Why do I need this
 The reason beyond this library is to have more cusomize errors.
-Boom provide very cool interface and function to create new errors, yet most of the errors are only get message(String) and data(Object) as arguments.
+Boom provide very cool interface and functions to create new errors, yet most of the errors are only get message(String) and data(Object) as arguments.
-Then boom will add some other cool keys to the error object like isServer, isBoom and so on.
+Then boom will add some more keys to the error object like isServer, isBoom and so on.
+Most of the hard work are done by Boom guys, so they should get a proper credit.

 In a lot of apps the errors contain more data on the root level. some common examples are:
 * guid of the error (as id in database or for better look for it in the db / log)